 The 2 Most Common Types of Permanent Awnings:

 Most awnings that are considered permanent will be made from metal in the form of either aluminum or copper.
 Permanent awnings are fixed in one position (as opposed to retractable or roll-able) and mounted either directly to the wall or with the help of brackets.
 Permanent awnings will most likely cost more initially, but this has to be considered a long term investment as they should not have to be replaced as frequently as fabric awnings.

 Aluminum is the most common type of permanent awning you will find.
 They are popular on both homes and businesses and can be made to fit a number of styles and applications.

 One of the most common uses for the aluminum awning is as a carport.
 These are usually very well made and are built so that water runs right off of them if they are flat into a gutter system.

 There are however a few limitations with aluminum awnings.
 The first is that they may be easily damaged, potentially leading to higher upkeep costs because even the slightest bump can cause a dent.
 Another issue is their somewhat limited curb appeal.
 Aluminum awnings are known for their low cost and protective qualities but not necessarily as a “designer addition” to a home or business.

 2. Copper Awnings:

-.
+Copper awnings come in where aluminum falls short – having all of the same qualities of durability and protection, but adding that “designer touch” to the permanent awning.
 Copper is a natural material that provides a unique look and feel for almost any structure – but works especially well with historic buildings, commercial buildings and higher-end residential construction.

 Copper awnings come in a number of shapes and sizes to suit almost any potential application ranging from traditional Victorian style to French style and everything in between.
 They can be mounted directly to the structure or affixed using iron brackets with a scroll or spear style.
 They also change color over time as they develop patina which accents their natural look.